PalmaITEM/6lochar/README.md

 This kernel module registers a character device that can be read or written into, which in turn reads and writes _802.15.4_ frames from and to the created _wpan_ interface.

-More details on why and how available on https://sinet.dpalma.eu or https://sinet.item.ntnu.no (soon)
+More details on why and how available on https://sinet.item.ntnu.no

 # Getting started